Color print film

-Color prints have been developed since their beginnings in 1935 with Eastman Kodak’s Company’s Kodachrome film, as well in 1936 with Agfa Company’s Agfacolor film.
+Color print film is used to produce color photographic prints, which date to the early 20th century.
+Initially a two-color process, it became three-color, more accurate, and more durable with the 1935 introduction of Eastman Kodak’s Company’s Kodachrome film, followed a year later Agfa Company’s Agfacolor.
 Color print film is the most common type of photographic film in consumer use.
 Print film produces a negative image when it is developed, requiring it to be reversed again when it is printed onto photographic paper.

 Almost all color print film made today is designed to be processed according to the C-41 process.

+Technologies: structure and chemistry

+Several types of color print film have been manufactured for different film-developing processes.
+They often contain separate layers, each sensitive to a different color of light.